michalcichon/michalcichon.github.io/_posts/2025-10-01-game-vibecoded-in-chatgpt-gemini-and-claude.md

 - Assume a grid of 5×4 cards.
 ```

-And to my surprise, Gemini provided me with the proper solution from the get go.
+And to my surprise, Gemini provided a working solution right from the start.

-The code was not in one file but in three separate files: index.html, script.js and style.css.
-It looked a bit more structured and used significantly less CSS tricks.
-But it worked surprisingly well.
+The code was split into three files — `index.html`, `script.js`, and `style.css` — which felt more structured and used significantly fewer CSS tricks.
+Most importantly, it worked surprisingly well.

 <video controls playsinline width="100%">
   <source src="{{site.url}}/assets/2025-10-01/gemini.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-The whole code you can find here: https://github.com/michalcichon/memo-game-gemini
+You can find the full code here: https://github.com/michalcichon/memo-game-gemini

 ## Claude

-To have the broader picture of LLMs capabilities I performed another test, this time with Claude.
-The same prompt and to my surprice, Claude generated a working solution immediately as well.
+To get a broader picture of LLM capabilities, I ran another test — this time with Claude.
+Using the same prompt, and to my surprise again, Claude generated a working solution immediately as well.

 <video controls playsinline width="100%">
   <source src="{{site.url}}/assets/2025-10-01/claude.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-This solution I like the most and Claude should get extra points for making the game reactive so the game area shrinks when there is less space in the browser window.
-Here is the Gemini's solution code: https://github.com/michalcichon/memo-game-gemini.
+I liked Claude’s solution the most.
+It deserves extra points for making the game responsive — the grid shrinks dynamically when there’s less space in the browser window.

+You can find the solution here: https://github.com/michalcichon/memo-game-gemini.